fgrehm/blog/_drafts/hipster-development-with-ventriloquist.md

 ---
 layout: post
 title: 'Hipster development with Ventriloquist'
-description: 'Set up a polyglot development environment with node.js, Ruby and Go to build a Markdown rendering service'
+description: 'Set up a polyglot development environment with lots of stuff to build a Gist-like service'
 tags:
 - oss
 - github